 Depending on the needs of the plot, they will often fill the role of Comic Trio or Power Trio as well, though their roles within the trio shifted over time:

 Cory: Initially a goody-goody The Kirk type, definitely stupid (easily bossed around by Shawn, Eric, and the bullies); later became an unhinged, irrational The McCoy, and certifiably the insane one

 Shawn: A classic troublemakingThe McCoy, and the insane one; later episodes that featured Shawn in "angsty" mode (basically anything involving his parents or Angela) cast him as The Spock and helpless

 Topanga: In the first season, an even bigger McCoy/insane character than Shawn (Minkus filled The Spock/helpless archetype that season); Later on, she took over Minkus' role before gradually mellowing into The Kirk; the series finale revolves around her having to make a difficult choice and she Takes a Third Option.

-Two-Teacher School: The two main teacher shown at John Adams High were Mr. Feeny, who taught history, and Mr. Turner, who taught English.
+Two-Teacher School: The two main teachers shown at John Adams High were Mr. Feeny, who taught history, and Mr. Turner, who taught English.
 The third season semi-averted this with the addition of the semi-regular character Eli Williams, a new media arts teacher, and a few appearances by science teacher Dr. Sorrell, although the latter ended up quitting in his last appearance and the former disappeared without mention.
-After Mr. Turner also disapeared Feeny became their English teacher in season five.
+After Mr. Turner also disappeared Feeny became their English teacher in season five.
 Later, after Mr. Feeny unretires and becomes a teacher at Pennbrook University, he and Dean Bollander were the only teachers shown there, with the exception of Fred Savage's character in one episode.
 The show lampshaded their use of this trope several times: